xingyc520bio/Msproject/API/readme.md

 ### Error and Warning List
 - This XML result does not have `<ErrorList>` or `<WarningList>` tags, indicating that there were no issues or warnings with the search.

-This result indicates that your search was successful.
-You can use the returned record IDs to obtain more information, such as using the eFetch service to retrieve sequence data or summary information.
-If you need to further manipulate this data, you can write a script to parse this XML file and use the IDs in the `<IdList>` for subsequent API calls.
+This result indicates that my search was successful.
+But I think 5751 result is beyond my expectation.